butterops/old-butterops.github.io/content/en/about/index.md

 > 'Open' isn't just a technological shift, it's "how we'll work, live, and learn in the future".
 > -David Price

-Collaborate with us to start and grow your <mark>online service | side projects | software skills</mark>.
+Collaborate with us to start and grow your - online service | side projects | software skills.

 Join <a href="https://butterops.slack.com/" target="_blank">our #slack workspace</a> today!